Is the Apple Card Worth It? Explained for Non-Apple Users

 Credit Card Information for Online Payments Other Than Apple Pay

-For online purchases like these, Apple Card may generate virtual card numbers.
-The Wallet app supplies a virtual card number and confirmation code, with the former being semipermanent and the latter regenerable at any time.
-This information is useful for online purchases that don’t use Apple Pay or phone orders.
+The Wallet app provides a virtual card number and a confirmation code, with the card number being semi-permanent, while the confirmation code can be regenerated at any time.
+This enables safe online purchases at merchants that do not support Apple Pay or for phone orders.

 Are the Fees Worth the Rewards?